This Tomato Soup (Gluten Free, Keto and Dairy Free) is made with plant-based butter, onion, San Marzano tomatoes, broth, almond milk, and pesto.

 Instructions

-- Stovetop: In a large dutch oven or lidded pot on medium heat, add the butter and wait for it to melt.
-Add the onion and cook until soft, about 5 minutes.
+- In a large dutch oven or lidded pot over medium heat, melt the butter.
+Add the diced onion and cook until softened, about 5 minutes.

-- Pour in the tomatoes, broth, salt and pepper.
-Bring to a boil.
-Reduce heat, cover and cook for 25 minutes.
+- Add the canned tomatoes (with juices), vegetable broth, salt, and pepper.
+Bring to a boil, then reduce heat, cover, and simmer for 25 minutes.

-- Pour contents to a blender as well as the milk and pesto.
-Blend until smooth.
+- Transfer the contents to a blender.
+Add milk and pesto.
+Blend until smooth and creamy.

-- Add the liquid back into the instant pot and pressure cook for another minute to thicken the soup.
+- Return the blended mixture to the Instant Pot.
+Select the "Sauté" function again and cook for another minute to thicken the soup.

 Notes